Dragonlord1005/react-boi/README.md

 # React Boi

-A personal project where I use typescript for react, without having any previous knowledge of typescript.
+A blog I'm making with react and typescript.